 Photography at the nunnery is sensitive, and participants are not allowed to take any photos.
 Project facilitators will be taking photos according to the guidelines and permissions given by the nunnery.
 These photos will be approved and shared with the group afterwards.

 Participant cost: $700 (This cost is collected when each person’s participation is confirmed.)

 $108 of each participant cost is offered to the nunnery as a donation.
-Our team will be living at the nunnery with housing and meals provided for us.
-We will be offering this donation as a group to the nunnery at the close of our stay.
-Other expenses covered by this fee include; shuttles to/from the nunnery, Om&Roam Shwedagon Pagoda excursion in Yangon, administration fees, project fees (including any unforeseen project expenses).
+This community generously provides us with food and lodging during our stay.
+We will be offering this donation as a group at the close of our stay.

-Each participant is responsible for purchasing their own airfare, travel insurance, and all accommodations outside of their time at nunnery (including 2 evenings in Yangon prior to arrival at nunnery on April 11th).
+Please note: Each participant is responsible for purchasing their own airfare, travel insurance, visa, and all accommodations outside of their time at nunnery (including 2 evenings in Yangon prior to arrival at nunnery on April 11th).

 (All Burma Love: Yoga Seva Project images/photos are property of Om & Roam, LLC (2019) and we ask there is no sharing or use of images without explicit consent.
 This measure is in place to protect the privacy of this nunnery community.
 If you are viewing this website, you accept this condition.

 We thank you for respecting this condition, and respecting this sacred community.)